biocorecrg/SIB_course_nextflow_Nov_2021/docs/third.rst

 		cpus='1'
 	}

-In the script **test2.nf file** we have two processes that will run two programs:
+In the script **test2.nf file**, there are two processes to run two programs:
 - `fastQC <https://www.bioinformatics.babraham.ac.uk/projects/fastqc/>`__: a tool that calculates a number of quality control metrics on single fastq files.
 - `multiQC <https://multiqc.info/>`__: an aggregator of results from bioinformatics tools and samples for generating a single report.

-If we have a look at process **fastQC** we can see the use of the label.
+You can see that the process **fastQC** is labeled "bigmem":

 .. code-block:: groovy